Bump stock: Federal claims lawsuits (C.F.C.)

 Two similar lawsuits were filed in the United States Court of Federal Claims challenging the federal bump-stock ban—one filed by bump stock owners (McCutchen), the other by bump-stock suppliers (Modern Sportsman and RW Arms).
 Both were dismissed.
 In the latter case, the court held that the ATF Final Rule banning bump stocks "was promulgated pursuant to the police power to protect public safety and therefore not a compensable taking under the Fifth Amendment."
 Both cases were unsuccessfully appealed to the Court of Appeals for the Federal Circuit.
 En banc petitions were denied and the Supreme Court denied review.

 Lane (N.D. of Texas)

-In another case, filed in the District Court for the Northern District of Texas, the government failed to have the case dismissed, but was given another opportunity to argue so.
-However, the case is now stayed pending the outcome of McCutchen and Modern Sportsman.
+In Lane v.
+United States, a putative class action filed in the Northern District of Texas, the plaintiff challenges the federal bump-stock ban as an unconstitutional taking under the Fifth Amendment.
+After initially denying the government’s motion to dismiss without prejudice, the district court later dismissed Lane’s illegal-exaction claim but allowed the takings claim to proceed.
+Following the U.S. Supreme Court’s 2024 decision in Garland v.
+Cargill, which invalidated the ATF’s bump-stock rule as exceeding statutory authority, the court has continued to address the case rather than maintaining a stay, and the Fifth Amendment takings claim remains pending.